QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

 </div>

-You can also put regular text between your rows of images, even citations {% cite guttmannflury2022css %}.
+You can also put regular text between your rows of images, even citations .
 Say you wanted to write a bit about your project before you posted the rest of the images.
 You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.